tnordloh/testing_your_legacy/README.md

   expires_at: <%= (Date.today + 5.days).to_s(:db) %>
 ```

-So, now we can try to make our test work.
-We should put login in its own method, but for now, let's just give this a shot as-is.
-To simplify things, we'll just do the 'login' portion of the test, to make sure that at least that much is working:
+So, now we can try to log in from our test.
+We should put login in its own method, but for now, let's just give this a shot as-is:

 ```ruby
 test "visit /user/profile/:id" do